 Awareness gives understanding and clarity into a situation.
 It is about consciously facing your challenges and analyzing all factors involved and at play in a situation.
 This can help bring to light both internal and external factors that surround an individual within a specific situation.
 Self-awareness is more on internal factors.
 It is about knowing who we are and what we choose to become in situations.
 It is about knowing that we are three entities in one; body, mind and spirit.
 That we have creative power in each one of us.
 Using this process to identify our strengths and capabilities as well as areas of improvements.
 Coaches aim to support clients to get clarity and move forward.
 Using intuition and communicating with the client what the coaches pick.

 Planning and Goal Setting

 We run our lives as projects whether we are aware of it or not.
 To a cook, he plans on what to cook, considers the costs, time, factors in the ingredients, and even organizes cooking into small achievable tasks to have the desired food ready.
-Success has different meanings but without clarity in the process, goals and products it is no success.
-Planning is essential to achievement of goals.
-The client need to make the right choices as choices define life.
+Success has different meanings but without clarity on the process, goals and products it is no success.
+Planning is essential to the achievement of goals.
+The client needs to make the right choices as choices define life.
 The coach can support the client to narrow down on the choices made into powerful goals.
-Goal setting helps the client focus their attention and effort into achievement of set goals.
-One common guidance to setting a goal is use of SMART decoded as Specific; Measurable; Achievable; Realistic and Time-specific.
+Goal setting helps the client focus their attention and effort into the achievement of set goals.
+One common guidance to setting a goal is the use of SMART decoded as Specific; Measurable; Achievable; Realistic and Time-specific.
 Goals can be short-term, intermediate and long-term.
 Visualization can be used to create a strong vision of the client’s goal.
-This is one way for client to motivate themselves into achieving their goal.
-It is advisable for the client to plan on rewarding themselves following achievement of the goal.
+This is one way for a client to motivate themselves to achieve their goal.
+It is advisable for the client to plan on rewarding themselves following the achievement of the goal.